derui/dotfiles/README.md

 First, you clone this repository to anywhere, and then, choice method to install for your environment.

+## NixOS/Nix ##
+If you use NixOS, you can install this repository as flake.

 2. ``cd dotfiles``
 3. ``./bootstrap.sh``